DefinitelyTyped/tsd/README.md

 * [node-exit](https://github.com/cowboy/node-exit) - (@cowboy and the grunt team pick up where node.js has [dropped the ball](https://github.com/joyent/node/issues/3584)).
 * [semver](https://github.com/isaacs/node-semver) - Semver parsing and filtering

+## FAQ & Info

+### Why does the install / search command not work like in TSD 0.3.0?

+The old TSD `v0.3.0` had it's own repository data file that mapped module names to url's of definition files.
+This had a few downsides for (maintenance being one).
+Since `v0.5.0` we link directly to [DefinitelyTyped](https://github.com/borisyankov/DefinitelyTyped) where the directory and file names are a reasonable indicator but not 100% identical to the names as you'd find them in npm, bower or other package managers.

+The DefinitelyTyped group is working on a meta-data source that will solve this.

+### Can TSD install the definitions for the correct module version or fork?

+Yes, and no, (and later yes again)

+There is basic support for parsing semver-postfixes from the definition file names, and you can filter on this using [semver](https://github.com/isaacs/node-semver) ranges with the `--version` option: Try it with the 'node' definitions.

+It works well but is not used much in the current DefinitelyTyped repository.
+The DefinitelyTyped group is working on a meta-data source that will solve this (the [Nuget exporter](https://github.com/DefinitelyTyped/NugetAutomation) is waiting for this too).

+### What is the location of the cache folders?

+The cache is stored in the users home directory (like `$ npm`).
+Use `$ tsd settings` to view the current paths.
+Use the `--cacheDir` to override the cache directory, or `--cacheMode` to modify caching behaviour.

+### Do you have a grunt task to automate some TSD tasks?

+Of course!
+The official plugin is aptly named [grunt-tsd](https://github.com/DefinitelyTyped/grunt-tsd).

+### What is all this non-tsd stuff in `./src` and `./lib`?

+Author @Bartvds is incubating some modules and helpers in this project.
+Most of these will be moved to their own packages at some point.

+### Where do you keep background and work docs?

+* Some more about the [code](CODE.md).
+* Extra background [info](INFO.md) about the conceptual choices (old).
+* Internal list of things [todo](TODO.md).

+### I have a suggestion or idea

+Feel free to leave a [ticket](https://github.com/DefinitelyTyped/tsd/issues).
+Questions and contributions for the definition files go [here](https://github.com/borisyankov/DefinitelyTyped/issues).

 ## History

 ### v0.5.x ( > 2013-08)